 When the program was originally launched, the local Rockwell Automation representative or Authorized distributor would start the process by filling out an online request form on the Rockwell Software extranet.
 If the request was approved, they would receive an email with instructions and files for creating a Master Floppy Disk.
 Once the disk was created, the local rep would also need to burn the software onto CD, and then deliver both items to the client.

 But for the last few years a more modern approach has been implemented.
 The online form is still completed by the local Rockwell Automation representative or Authorized Distributor.
 Once the form is submitted, usually in mere minutes a “Temporary Activation Email” is received with a temporary “FactoryTalk Activation,” as well as a link to download the software.
 This email is nearly identical to the email customers receive when they order software, and all the local representative has to do is forward the email on to the end client.

 NOTE: Temporary activations typically only last for 30 days, and they do not include a tech support contract.
 They are designed primarily as a trial period, and typically limited to one temporary activation per “client address” per “product.”

 Update: Rockwell recently extended access to the “temporary activation request form” to Machine & Equipment and Partner Level OEM’s, as well as Recognized and Solution Partner System Integrators.
 They can now request their own 48 hour temporary activations primarily for use when visiting customer sites to make modifications, or for client demonstrations.

 I hope you find the above information about Rockwell’s Temporary Activations helpful.
 If you would like to leave a comment please use the “Leave a reply” form at the bottom of this article.

 Insights In Automation

-If you've found this article helpful, please consider buying me a cup of coffee to say thanks!
+If you've found this article helpful, please consider helping us continue to publish new articles.
 Click HERE to learn more.